Generalized Eigenspaces and Pseudospectra of Nonnormal and Defective Matrix-Valued Dynamical Systems

 We expect a meaningful connection between the present calculations of our dynamics of nilpotent Toeplitz matrices and the representation theory of the semisimple Lie groups via time-evolutionary Young diagrams \cite{CM93,Gan81,PS17} demonstrated by Fig.\ref{fig:Young}.

-\item{(3)} \, As mentioned in Section \ref{sec:introduction}, one of the motivations of the present study is the observation by Burda et al.\cite{Burda15} of the non-Hermitian matrix-valued BM started from a nonnormal and defective matrix $S$.
+\item{(3)} \, As mentioned in Section \ref{sec:introduction}, one of the motivations of the present study is the observation by Burda et al.~\cite{Burda15} of the non-Hermitian matrix-valued BM started from a nonnormal and defective matrix $S$.
 In the non-Hermitian matrix-valued stochastic processes, the coupling between the eigenvalue processes and the time evolution of the \textit{eigenvector-overlap matrices} is essential \cite{BCH24,BD20,Burda15,EKY23,GW18}.
 The square roots of the diagonal elements of the eigenvector-overlap matrices are the condition numbers of eigenvalues.
-In \eqref{eq:generalCN} in Section \ref{sec:Jordan}, we introduced a notion of generalized condition numbers, which represent overlap between the left- and the right-eigenvectors in the same Jordan block associated with the defective eigenvalue $\lambda_0$.
+Recently, statistical properties of the \textit{conditional numbers} have been extensively studied \cite{BGZ18,BCH24,BD20,CEX26}.
+In \eqref{eq:generalCN} in Section \ref{sec:Jordan}, we introduced a notion of \textit{generalized condition numbers}, which represent overlap between the left- and the right-eigenvectors in the same Jordan block associated with the defective eigenvalue $\lambda_0$.
+It will be a challenging problem to introduce standard statistical ensembles and stochastic processes of random matrices in the Jordan canonical form and clarify any universal probability laws of defective eigenvalues and generalized condition numbers.
 We hope that the present study of the deterministic processes will lead us further understanding of the coupling systems of eigenvalue processes and eigenvector-overlap processes in nonnormal matrix-valued stochastic processes. \end{description}

 1cm {\bf Acknowledgements} \, A part of this study was presented by MK in the conference `Random Matrices and Related Topics in Jeju', May 6--10, 2024, held in Jeju Island, Korea.
 MK and TS would like to thank Sung-Soo Byun, Nam-Gyu Kang, and Kyeongsik Nam very much for organizing such a wonderful conference.
 MS was supported by JSPS KAKENHI Grant Numbers JP19K03674, JP21H04432, JP22H05105, JP23K25774, and JP24K06888.
 TS was supported by JSPS KAKENHI Grant Numbers JP20K20884, JP22H05105 and JP23K25774.
 TS was also supported in part by JSPS KAKENHI Grant Numbers JP21H04432 and JP24KK0060.
 This work was also supported in part by the Research Institute for Mathematical Sciences, an International Joint Usage/Research Center located in Kyoto University.